 Fuentealba et al., Aging Cell (2025) — DOI: 10.1111/acel.70103

-This is the first randomized, placebo-controlled clinical trial focused on human biological age.
+This is a small exploratory randomized trial with a simulated-procedure arm focused on human biological age.
 It included 42 adults over 50 (mean age close to 65) in a single-blind trial with four arms:

 - Biweekly TPE